Rocky Mountain National Park: The Must-See Checklist

 Turn off of Hwy.
 36 onto Bear Lake Road to reach this trailhead.
 Follow the path across Chaos Creek and veer left to head to Alberta Falls.
 The 1.7-mile hike is rated easy and brings hikers through mixed pine forest and aspen groves, eventually approaching a scenic 30-foot waterfall with rocks to perch on for a picnic and photo shoot.
 The waterfall is named for an original Estes Park settler, Alberta Sprague.
 If you’re up for the challenge, extend your hike and trek up to Mills Lake.

 This one is best saved for early autumn.
 One of the national park’s most popular roadside pull-off spots, Moraine Park opens up to an expansive viewing space (also check out Horseshoe Park and Sheep Lakes) and affords the ideal, safe spot to witness large herds of elk, hear them bugle and gather harems of female cows.
 You may even glimpse bighorn sheep, ptarmigan and coyotes here.
 If you time it just right, an autumn trifecta comes together with the elk rut, peaking gold aspen trees and crisp Colorado bluebird skies.
 Aim for mid-September to mid-October for this postcard-perfect landscape.

-Dinner, strolling and shopping in Estes Park is the icing on a long day of adventuring.
+Dinner, strolling and shopping in Estes Park, the gateway to RMNP, is the icing on a long day of adventuring.